JonathanLyon2021/Typescript_Practice/README.md

         node main.js

-Then the compiler runs that JavaScript code.
+Then the compiler runs that JavaScript code.<br>
 This JavaScript file is treated like a script not a module.
-It is important to know the differences between the two.
+It is important to know the differences between the two. <br>
-Make sure you `export{}` up top of the TS file in your code.
+Make sure you `export{}` up top of the TS file in your code. <br>

 TypeScript has a watch file option.
 In the terminal run this command:

         tsc main --watch

-NOW the JavaScript compiler is watching the TypeScript file for any changes.
+NOW the JavaScript compiler is watching the TypeScript file for any changes.<br>
 **Open a separate terminal in the same directory** and type the command below, this will run the program:

         node main